EylonT/eks-wordpress/README.md

 * The best practice is to no longer access the cluster from outside of the VPC, so you can login to the bastion which will have all the necessary tools, and clone the terraform repository, change the cluster_endpoint_public_access value in the main.tf file from true to false, so no one would be able to access the cluster endpoint outside of the VPC so only the bastion host could use kubectl to manage the cluster.

-* Run the command: aws eks update-kubeconfig --region *region-code* --name *cluster name* (It will allow your machine to connect to the EKS control plane).
+* Run the command: aws eks update-kubeconfig --region *region-code* --name *cluster-name* (It will allow your machine to connect to the EKS control plane).

-* Run the command: eksctl utils associate-iam-oidc-provider --cluster *cluster name* --approve (The oidc provider is needed for the cluster to work with efs).
+* Run the command: eksctl utils associate-iam-oidc-provider --cluster *cluster-name* --approve (The oidc provider is needed for the cluster to work with efs).

 * Use terraform state show aws_iam_policy.worker_policy_efs or use the aws console/cli and copy the policy arn.

 * Use eksctl create iamserviceaccount \
     --name efs-csi-controller-sa \
     --namespace kube-system \
-    --cluster *cluster name* \
+    --cluster *cluster-name* \
-    --attach-policy-arn *your copied arn* \
+    --attach-policy-arn *your-copied-arn* \
     --approve \
     --override-existing-serviceaccounts \
     --region *region-code*